pantheon-systems/documentation/source/content/guides/custom-upstream/05-delete-custom-upstream.md

 This section provides steps to delete a Custom Upstream.
 A Custom Upstream cannot be deleted if there are sites using it.

-Follow the site below to delete your Custom Upstream.
+Follow these steps to delete your Custom Upstream.

 1. Navigate to the Organization Dashboard > click **Upstreams**.